JulHoltzDevelopers/WavesAndEigenvalues.jl/docs/src/tutorial_08_custom_FTF.md

 L=discretize(mesh,dscrp,c)
 ```

 and done!
-Note how the function is currectly displayed as "natu(ω)"  if we
+Note how the function is correctly displayed as "natu(ω)"  if we
 wouldn't have named it, the FTF will be displayed as `"FTF(ω)"`
 in the signature of the operator.

 ## Checking the model

 Solving the problem shows that we get the same result as with the built-in
-n-τ-model in Tutorial 1
+n-τ-model in Tutorial 01

 ```@example tutorial_08_custom_FTF
 sol,nn,flag=mslp(L,340,maxiter=20,tol=1E-9,scale=2*pi)